 At zvelo, we have seen that LQT alone contributes to about 30% of daily campaign traffic.
 This figure is comparable to the 3 to 37% bot traffic percentage range that has been cited in various studies recently.
 Taking into account LQT separately, instead of combining its measurement with NHT, more than half of campaign’s impressions may be riddled with unwanted traffic.

 What can you do?

 At zvelo, we are seeing that more than half of all ad campaign traffic is generated by NHT and LQT combined.
-In order to determine if LQT and bot traffic is an issue for you, discover our Free Bot Detection Service dashboard to find out what percentage of your impressions are associated with NHT, LQT and Human Traffic.
+In order to determine if LQT and bot traffic is an issue for you, discover our Bot Detection Service dashboard to find out what percentage of your impressions are associated with NHT, LQT and Human Traffic.

 If NHT is a problem for you: Gain insight into invalid traffic (NHT) classifications of web crawlers, traffic from known data centers, fake crawlers and malicious bots to use as a block list of IPs for invalid traffic with our Invalid Traffic (IVT) dataset.